mdelgert/ImprovWiFiWeb/docs/TemplateHandler.md

-I would like to implement a ImprovWiFiHandler for my esp32-s3 microcontroller project using library ImprovWiFiLibrary.h
+I would like to implement and centralize LittleFsHandler for my esp32-s3 microcontroller project using library LittleFS.h

+I have multiple handlers in my code that access LittleFS but I want to centralize the logic including the opening and closing of files.
+Earlier this week you suggested something like this please provide a complete design.

+Please include commands for all file operations including formating deleteing all files.

+If possible please provide commands to recursivly delete a folder and all sub folders.

+Also a command to create a file and send some text to it and or append text.

+Please provide all valuable features a good application should have.

 All of my code uses the following pattern.
 Can you provide example following same pattern as below?